 (integrated Exynos 5123)

-Unlike the latest flagship SoCs like the Exynos 2100 and Snapdragon 888, which feature a single high-performance Cortex-X1 core, Google has opted to include two such CPU cores instead.
+Unlike other 2021 flagship SoCs like the Exynos 2100 and Snapdragon 888, which feature a single high-performance Cortex-X1 core, Google opted to include two such CPU cores instead.
 This means that Tensor has a more unique 2+2+4 (big, middle, little) configuration, while its competitors feature a 1+3+4 combo.
 On paper, this configuration may appear to favor Tensor in more demanding workloads and machine learning tasks — the Cortex-X1 is an ML number cruncher.

 Tensor has a unique core layout relative to the competition.
 It bundles two high-performance cores but makes some tradeoffs in the process.